 - Diversification Issues: Sometimes, investors are asked to diversify into gold to spread the overall risk of the portfolio.
 However, gold may not be an ideal asset class for portfolio diversification, particularly for investors holding small to medium-sized portfolios.
 It is because of the low optimum return generating capacity of gold as compared to other asset class.
 However, for large-sized portfolios, a smaller amount may be allocated towards gold as a risk cover without harming the overall goal accomplishment

 - Dynamic Portfolio Allocation: Gold is not a bad asset class.
 You may consider allocating some portion of your portfolio towards it.
 However, the only thing about it is to be tactical.
 During a market depression, you may think of a higher portfolio allocation towards gold.
 Conversely, as the market recovers, try shifting your allocations to better asset classes.
 A dynamic approach could help you in reaping the benefits of investing in gold

 Investing in gold funds is made paperless and hassle-free at ClearTax.
 Using the following steps, you can start your investment journey:

 Step 1: Sign in at cleartax.in

-Step 4: Invest in your favourite gold fund from amongst the hand-picked mutual funds
+Step 4: Invest in your most preferred gold fund amongst the hand-picked ones

 *The order of funds doesn’t suggest any recommendations.
 Investors may choose the funds as per their goals.
 Returns are subject to change.